raspberrypilearning/sensehat-scratch-mp3-player/en/step_4.md

 set pixel (pick random (0) to (7)),( pick random (0) to (7)) to R (pick random (0) to (255))G(pick random (0) to (255))B(pick random (0) to (255))::extension
 ```
 --- /hint --- --- hint ---
-Finish up the script by changing the track that is being played to the `track`{:class="blockdata"} variable.
+Finish the script by changing the track that is being played to the `track`{:class="blockdata"} variable.
 ```blocks
 when flag clicked
 set [track v] to [1]